Aboriginal Culture and Customs

 In Aboriginal culture, tjurungas were mythical beings that were represented by a piece of art, usually in the form of carved stone or wood piece.
 The token held the knowledge of the Dreaming beings and connected man to them.
 Some rock and cave paintings from Aboriginal culture date back 30,000 years [source: DFAT].

 Aboriginal music includes ceremonial songs that recount the mythology of their clan, and their religion and understanding of the world.
-And lest you think the didgeridoo was invented at your liberal arts college, the instrument was first played by Aborigines and made from tree limbs hollowed by termites.
+And lets you think the didgeridoo was invented at your liberal arts college, the instrument was first played by Aborigines and made from tree limbs hollowed by termites.

 Ritualized scarring (where the body was cut to form lifelong scars) was also used by Aboriginal people to communicate status, tribe identification or life events.